Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ```bash
 ls *.png
 ```
+> Linux has no formal concept of a file-name extension as other operating systems do.
+This doesn't mean that PNG files won't have a **.png** extension.
+It simply means that Linux attaches no special significance to the fact that the file names end with **.png**.

 Now let's say the pwd also contains JPEG files, and some end in **.jpg** while others end in **.jpeg.** Here's one way to list all the JPEG files: